Eustorgius I

-Eustorgius I (Eustorgio) was bishop of Milan from 343 to about 349.
+Eustorgius I (Eustorgio, born 275 AD - died c.
+349 AD) was bishop of Milan from 343 to about 349.
 He is honoured as a Saint in both the Catholic Church and the Eastern Orthodox Church.
 His feast day is on the September 18.

 Life

-According to the tradition, Eustorgius was a noble Greek.
-He was the legate of Milan and he was elected as bishop at the death of Protasius in 343.
-Eustorgius traveled to Constantinople to have his election as bishop confirmed by the Emperor, and in that occasion Emperor donated to him the relics of the Three Magi which he translated from Constantinople to Milan.
+According to tradition, Eustorgius was a noble Greek.
+He was the legate of Milan and was elected as bishop at the death of Protasius in 343.
+Eustorgius traveled to Constantinople to have his election as bishop confirmed by the Emperor, and on that occasion, the Emperor donated to him the relics of the Three Magi which he translated from Constantinople to Milan.